skyvers/skyve-dev-guide/chapters/customers.md

 ##### Inserting the user record

+NOTE: You will only ever need this script once - to get started - from that point on you won't need to use SQL again to build, test or maintain your application.

 Paste in the following lines into your database manager (modify by replacing _acme_ with your customer name):

  ```